farmdawgnation/voicemail-notifier/README.md

 ## License

-Copyright © 2018 Matt Farmer
+Copyright © 2018 Matt Farmer.
+Licensed under the terms of the Apache 2.0 license.